-The wines featured were considered our “Reserves” and we offered three types of boards to accommodate the dietary needs of the modern attendee: Keto, vegetarian and of course, the decerning omnivores.
+The wines featured were considered our “Reserves” and we offered three types of boards to accommodate the dietary needs of the modern attendee: Keto, vegetarian, and of course, the discerning omnivores.
 The host would be a major part of this experience explaining the wines, their history, and best food pairings.
 It has become our most popular experience.

 The pièce de resistance would be the Wine Blending Lab complete with lab coats, pipettes, graduated cylinders, calculators, the works.
 For the true oenophile and the novice alike, this room was science and nature in one.
-Blending wines straight from the barrel into a truly personalized wine.
+Guests blending several wines from their aging barrels to blend into a truly personalized wine.
 The blend would be bottled and an “artsy" label would be designed and applied.
 The whole experience would be guided by a competent staff member.

 The entitlement and construction were grueling.
 Conflicting regulations, changing staff at the county mid-project, and issues consultants, turned the process into a three-year ordeal.

 The lesson: Expect delays and cost overruns.
 California is not business-friendly.
-To save money, time and aggravation it’s better to build in Oregon or Texas.
+To save money, time and aggravation it is much better to build a winery in Oregon or Texas.

 We started with grading and building a 6-foot-tall pedestal (Palladio’s technique).
 The County then delayed us for some reason so trivial no one remembers.
 During the delay, we deleted the planned restaurant, which cost us a year in permit modifications.
 When we finally poured the slab I looked around and thought: “This is a view – This doesn’t suck”.

 The graders were digging the pool and seen from above it seemed immense.
 Almost too big.
 Sizes are deceiving during construction.
 When full and with the surrounding building it now looks about right.